 If 2020 has taught us anything, it’s that good health is our most precious possession.
-It’s even more important than toilet paper, and that’s really saying something.
-So, while getting fit and losing weight will undoubtedly remain as the stock-standard New Year resolutions for many of us, this January, it’s likely more Australians will be making their health a priority by putting more thought into what they put into their bodies.
+It’s even more important than toilet paper.
+And that’s really saying something.
+So, while getting fit and losing weight will undoubtedly remain the stock-standard New Year resolutions for many of us, this January, it’s likely more Australians will be making their health a priority by putting more thought into what they put into their bodies.

 Whether 2021 is the year you’re finally going to focus on your wellbeing, or you simply want to shed those COVID kilos, plant milk brand Califia Farms has teamed up with nutritionist Jennifer Murrant from Healthy Luxe to help you kick-start your New Year of health, sharing some simple tips and an uber-nutritious recipe, which you’ll find below.

 “After the extraordinary year that was 2020, which impacted everyone in so many ways, our hope is that in 2021 there’ll be a new appreciation for the value of health and ways we can optimise our wellbeing, enhancing immunity and increasing vitality,” Murrant says.

 “The food we eat is a vital component of good health.
 Most people don’t eat enough plant-based foods.
 And the challenge for vegans is ensuring they get sufficient nutrients.”

 It’s estimated that around 12 percent of the population has taken up a vegetarian diet.
 Around 500,000 have gone fully plant-based and are embracing veganism.
 For those keen to find out how it can benefit their health, Murrant recommends taking part in Veganuary.

 “The Veganuary challenge encourages people to go plant-based for the month of January,” she says.
 “It has become a popular trend to kick-start the new year with healthier, more conscious dietary choices.
 It’s also a great opportunity to get creative in the kitchen.”